Who We Are

 Why TribeTalk?

 Antisemitism on college campuses is rising at an alarming rate and young adults are ill equipped to manage the challenges they may face.
-Most are unaware of organizations on campus that engage in Jewish life.
-In response, TribeTalk provides resources for high school seniors so they can research and compare Jewish life on multiple college campuses.
-In addition, TribeTalk produces insightful webinars and podcasts that present different experience of Jewish life on campus as well as in-depth discussions on relevant issues.
+In response, TribeTalk was created over 5 years ago to help prepare Jewish students and their allies to address the most challenging issues of antisemitism and anti-Israel bias at school and on campus.
+Most are also unaware of myriad of organizations on campus that engage in Jewish life.
+We identify the resources for students so they can research and compare Jewish life on multiple college campuses through a Jewish lens.
+In addition, TribeTalk produces tactical and practical in person and hybrid “Standing Strong” workshops to educate, empower students to navigate the challenges they may face as Jewish students.

 Our Mission

-TribeTalk empowers students to find a meaningful Jewish life on campus, navigate any challenges they may face and feel confident in their Jewish identity through their college years and beyond.
+TribeTalk empowers students to feel confident in their Jewish identity, help them find a meaningful Jewish life through their academic years and to provide tools to respond to and navigate any challenges they may face throughout their academic careers and beyond.

 Who we are

+TribeTalk empowers students to navigate any challenges they may face related to antisemitism or anti-Zionism, and feel confident in their Jewish identity through their high school, college years and beyond.
 TribeTalk is an information hub for Jewish young adults and their parents designed to provide information, education and campus connections to help students make informed choices about the college they select and learn about meaningful ways to engage and connect on their future college campus.
-TribeTalk empowers students to navigate any challenges they may face related to antisemitism or anti-Zionism, and feel confident in their Jewish identity through their college years and beyond.

 How we do it